-Although, research on the commercialization of the nuclear fusion-powered plant has been going on since 1940s.
+Although, research on the commercialization of the nuclear fusion-powered plant has been going on since the 1940s.
 Yet, a reactor that can sustain a controlled nuclear fusion is still in its development phase.

 In fact, according to the ongoing research, if we humans are somehow able to develop a fusion reactor that could sustainably harness the energy from the nucleus of the atom.
-Humans could have an inexhaustible source of energy with almost zero carbon emission.
+Humans could have an inexhaustible source of energy with almost zero carbon emissions.